battlefieldkdf/website/README.md

 VSCode is the recommended editor.
 Settings for setting it up are included.
 Other IDEs should be easy to set up too.
 This is not a complex project.

+## Deploy

+The website is hosted in AWS, using S3 for storage and Cloudfront as the "server".
+A Github actions configuration for deploying it is included.